Information after a Surgical Treatment

 You have had oral surgery.
 In this brochure we inform you about the optimal aftercare.
 It is important that you follow these instructions for optimal recovery.

-3. A general feeling of being ill including raised body temperature.
+• A general feeling of illness with a slightly elevated body temperature.

-At the end of some treatments a gauze will be left on the wound.
-It is important you bite on the gauze for thirty minutes to stop the bleeding.
-If the wound starts to bleed again, you can fold a gauze, napkin, or handkerchief and bite on it for thirty minutes.
-It is normal to see some (old) blood in your saliva during the first days after the surgical treatment.
-If the bleeding does not stop, please call us.
+After certain treatments, a gauze may be placed on the wound.
+Bite down on the gauze for half an hour to stop bleeding.
+If the wound starts bleeding again at home, fold a gauze, napkin, or handkerchief and bite down on it for another hour.
+A small amount of (old) blood in the saliva during the first few days is normal.
+If bleeding persists, please contact us by phone.

 Wound healing:

-For proper wound healing it is necessary to:
+To ensure proper wound healing, it is essential to:

-2. Brush your teeth normally, excluding the wound area.
+• Brush your teeth normally, excluding the wound area for the first 1-3 days.

-4. Use the potentially prescribed mouth rinse, starting the day after the treatment.
+• Use the prescribed mouthwash starting from the day after the procedure.

 Antibiotics:

-have you been prescribed antibiotics by your doctor and do you suffer from side effects such as itching, skin rash, or other side effects? please contact the clinic immediately, even if in doubt you can always contact us.
+If you have been prescribed antibiotics and experience side effects such as itching, skin rash, or any other reactions, please contact the clinic immediately.
+If you have any doubts or concerns, don’t hesitate to get in touch with us.

 Pain: